- California bans full-contact football practices in off-season

 - White House: More changes to contraception mandate coming

 - ‘Operation Normandy’ set to send 3,500 volunteers to border to ‘stop an invasion’

 - Netanyahu’s spokesman: Safe to fly to Israel

 - Oregon vandals smear cars with doughnuts, pastries, chocolate bars

 - Obama’s ‘Katrina moment’ leaves his favorability factor at 42 percent

 Topic - Central African Republic

-Retirement means days of relaxation and fun-filled travel for many, but not for Cardinal Theodore E. McCarrick, the archbishop emeritus of Washington, who returned last week from a State Department mission to a war-torn part of Africa.
+Retirement means days of relaxation and fun-filled travel for many, but not for Cardinal Theodore E. McCarrick, the archbishop emeritus of Washington, who returned last month from a State Department mission to a war-torn part of Africa.